physrisk/website-source/articles/2012/ekonofizika-pastangos-naujai-pazvelgti-i-socialinius-mokslus.md

 then the complex social system is being replaced with unnatural mechanically interacting agent-based systems, will not yield sufficient results.
-Growing computational power might enable solution of the extremely complex problems and thus enable modelling of complex mechanically interacting system, but it would be naive to expect that such model would sufficiently reproduce empirical data.
+Growing computational power might enable solution of the extremely complex problems and thus enable modeling of complex mechanically interacting system, but it would be naive to expect that such model would sufficiently reproduce empirical data.
 We believe that social agents interact in non-deterministic ways - their interaction is